zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getpinvokemap-method.md

 ## <a name="parameters"></a>Parameter
  `tk`
- [in] Ein FieldDef oder MethodDef-Token zum Abrufen von Metadaten die PInvoke-Zuordnung für.
+ [in] A FieldDef or MethodDef token to get the PInvoke mapping metadata for.

  `pdwMappingFlags`
- [out] Ein Zeiger auf Bitflags, die für die Zuordnung.
-Dieser Wert ist eine Bitmaske aus der [CorPinvokeMap](../../../../docs/framework/unmanaged-api/metadata/corpinvokemap-enumeration.md) Enumeration.
+ [out] A pointer to flags used for mapping.
+This value is a bitmask from the [CorPinvokeMap](../../../../docs/framework/unmanaged-api/metadata/corpinvokemap-enumeration.md) enumeration.

  `szImportName`
- [out] Der Name des nicht verwalteten Ziel-DLL.
+ [out] The name of the unmanaged target DLL.

  `cchImportName`
- [in] Die Größe in Breitzeichen `szImportName`.
+ [in] The size in wide characters of `szImportName`.

  `pchImportName`
- [out] Die Anzahl der Breitzeichen, die in zurückgegebenen `szImportName`.
+ [out] The number of wide characters returned in `szImportName`.

  `pmrImportDLL`
- [out] Ein Zeiger auf ein ModuleRef-Token, die nicht verwaltete Objekt Zielbibliothek darstellt.
+ [out] A pointer to a ModuleRef token that represents the unmanaged target object library.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]